Jerry Bradley (music executive)

-Jerry Bradley (born January 30, 1940) is an American music executive known for his role in country music.
+Jerry Owen Bradley (January 30, 1940 – July 17, 2023) was an American music executive known for his role in country music.
 As head of RCA Records in Nashville from 1973 to 1982, Bradley was involved in the marketing and creation of the first platinum album in country music, Wanted!
 The Outlaws, which reached that mark in 1976.
+He also worked as an engineer and producer at his father’s studio, Bradley’s Barn (Country Music Hall of Fame, Source).
 Bradley was inducted in the Country Music Hall of Fame in 2019.

 Early life

-The son of Owen Bradley, who later headed the Decca Records Nashville studios (later MCA Nashville, now part of Universal Music Group), Bradley started his high school years at Montgomery Bell Academy, but then switched to Hillsboro High School over a disagreement with Montgomery Bell and their administration.
+Bradley was born on January 30, 1940, in Nashville, Tennessee.
+He was the son of Owen Bradley, who later headed the Decca Records Nashville studios (later MCA Nashville, and then part of Universal Music Group).
+Bradley started his high school years at Montgomery Bell Academy, but then switched to Hillsboro High School over a disagreement with Montgomery Bell and their administration.
 After graduation, Bradley served two years in the United States Army.

 Learning the music business

-After his Army discharge, Bradley returned to work with his father Owen at the first Bradley Barn recording studio in Mount Juliet, Tennessee (East of Nashville).
+After his Army discharge, Bradley returned to work with his father Owen at the first Bradley's Barn recording studio in Mount Juliet, Tennessee (East of Nashville).
 He would learn the music business at the Forest Hills Music Studio, the official name of "Bradley's Barn", during the 1960s.
-While there, Jerry saw the recording of three future Country Music Hall of Fame inductees take place (Brenda Lee, Loretta Lynn, and Webb Pierce).
-Other artists who recorded at the Bradley Barn during the 1960s were Joan Baez, Gordon Lightfoot, Warner Mack, The Beau Brummels, and Dinah Shore.
-Some of those sessions lasted until after midnight, forcing Bradley to sleep on a couch at the Bradley Barn to be ready for the next recording session to occur at 9 a.m. the following day.
+While working there, Jerry observed the recording of three future Country Music Hall of Fame inductees (Brenda Lee, Loretta Lynn, and Webb Pierce).
+Other artists who also recorded at Bradley's Barn during the 1960s included Joan Baez, Gordon Lightfoot, Warner Mack, The Beau Brummels, and Dinah Shore.
+Some of those recording sessions lasted past midnight, forcing Bradley to sleep on a couch at the studios so as to be ready for the next recording session to occur at 9 a.m. the following day.

 Transition to RCA

-While also at the Bradley Barn, Bradley befriended Chet Atkins of RCA Nashville (now part of Sony Music Group).
+While also at Bradley's Barn studio, Bradley befriended Chet Atkins of RCA Nashville (which later became part of Sony Music Group).
 Atkins, a record producer and head of RCA Nashville, was a creator of the Nashville Sound in the 1960s along with Bradley's father Owen.
 Bradley told his father about a possible job at RCA Nashville to which Owen replied, "You already have a job."
 Owen then advised Jerry on the RCA position: "If you aim for another position, make sure it's an opportunity to advance".